Aarception/Mo-information-security-portfolio/README.md

 >
 In this way, the question of whether negotiations could have been an option are foreclosed, given that the facts of the process preclude the possibility that dignity could have sustained the confidence to overcome such structural non-existence. ⁸

-Everyday the institution has been unable to process dignity, unable to engage the aspirant, unable to recognize its role as an issuer, has been one more validation of Aspiration as a distinct market category.⁹
+Everyday the institution has been unable to recognize, process, or  engage has been one more validation of Aspiration as a distinct market category.⁹

 The digital participant observer's procedural and methodological rigor is, in this manner and in hindsight, of inestimable value, for having guaranteed the ethical standing of the documentation and process.